docker/docs/engine/swarm/networking.md

 Service discovery can work in two different ways, using a virtual IP (VIP) or DNS round robin (DNSRR).
 You can configure this per service.

-- By default, when you attach a service to a network, Docker assigns the service a virtual IP (VIP), which is the "front end" for clients to reach the service.
+- By default, when you attach a service to a network and that service publishes one or more ports, Docker assigns the service a virtual IP (VIP), which is the "front end" for clients to reach the service.
 Docker keeps a list of all worker nodes in the service, and routes requests between the client and one of the nodes.
 Each request from the client might be routed to a different node.
-This mechanism uses a protocol called `gossip`.

 - If you configure a service to use DNS round-robin (DNSRR) service discovery, there is not a single virtual IP.
 Instead, Docker sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.

-  You should only use DNSRR service discovery if your service uses an external load balancer.
+  DNS round-robin is useful in cases where you want to use your own load balancer.
 To configure a service to use DNSRR, use the flag `--endpoint-mode dnsrr` when creating a new service or updating an existing one.